CircleCI-Public/config-preview-sdk/docs/parameters.md

 Many config elements can be authored to be invocable in your `config.yml` file with specified parameters.
 Parameters are declared by name as the keys in a map that are all immediate children of the `parameters` key under a job, command, or executor.

-For instance, the following shows declaring a parameter `foo` in the definition of a command `bar`:
+For example, the example below shows how you can declare a parameter `foo` in the definition of a command `bar`:

 ```yaml
 commands: